 The pattern of interaction in a relationship proves or disproves a partner’s commitment.
 The history provides answers to the unspoken question, “Will my partner be there for me?”
 But in the storms of unrelenting anxiety, we fail to give sufficient space for action to answer this critical question.

 Intense emotions demand relief—that’s their purpose.
 Emotions signal change and mark an event.
 Active emotions motivate behavior.
 Relationships, for the romantically anxious, signal danger—reminding of pasts, the closeness spikes emotions, sending the body into full alert.
 The organism responds to internal drives for action to restore biological balance—calming the emotions.
 We learn methods of calming emotional disruptions—some healthy, some not.
 We may address the outside triggering event—our partner’s behavior.
 Or perhaps distraction with drugs, sex, or alcohol.
 Some simply flee.
 But healthier options are available.
 We can calm emotional upheavals through meditation, exercise or focused breathing.
 By calming our fears in a non-damaging way, we can approach relationship problems with calmness and more creativity, acting in ways that strengthen rather than harm the relationship, establish more security, and invite closeness.

 Once calm, we can engage with more complex strategies—redefining an event, identifying the internal causes of an emotion, and communicating with our hearts.
 The healthy approaches strengthen the relationship and begins to satisfy relationship needs of security and acceptance.

-Are those caught in this black—hole destine for a life time of pain?
-There is hope.
+Building connections while drowning in anxiety may seem daunting, but there is hope.
 There is always hope.
-Painful memories will always remain but their destruction can be limited.
+Human brains are plastic and can change.
+Painful memories remain but their impact can be limited.
 We can gracefully live with painful pasts.
 And in most cases, still enjoy healthy relationships.